roman-milk/roman-milk.github.io/bareback-sex-with-grandmother.md

  A whisper from Madeline: "The three of us, darling.
 My two beautiful daughters and me."

  With love, Madeline slid her tongue into her grandson's mouth.
-Report_Story #4